janbodnar/Groovy-Examples/swith_expression.md

 # Groovy switch expressions

 Also called pattern matching, switch expressions provide a concise and powerful
 way of creating conditions in multiple arms.
+In Groovy, switch expressions return
+values.

 ## Matching types